We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Companies and governments hold Treasury Bills because they are liquid and easy to sell.
 However, others consider T-Bills a poor investment because they pay interest rates.
 Treasury Bills are popular because they denominate T-Bills in the world’s most reserve currency, the US Dollar.

-A Trend Trader could hope to make money from rising prices in a sector.
-If auto stocks are rising, the Trend Trader could look for a cheap auto stock hoping that momentum will drive its price up.
+A Trend Trader could hope to profit from rising prices in a sector.
+If auto stocks are rising, the Trend Trader could look for a cheap auto stock, hoping that momentum will drive its price up.

 Volatility or Market Volatility